On 29 October 2021 the Victorian Government announced the successful tenderers for the Victorian Goldfields Ground Release.

 Find out more about Victorian gold.

-The tender and licensing
+The tender process

 A globally renowned gold province

-With more than 80 million ounces of gold mined since 1851, recent exciting gold exploration outcomes and increased gold production in the central goldfields region in recent times has seen Victoria resurgence internationally as gold exploration destination.
+With more than 80 million ounces of gold mined since 1851, recent exciting gold exploration outcomes and increased gold production in the central goldfields region in recent times has seen Victoria's resurgence internationally as gold exploration destination.

 Victoria features access to high quality transport and utilities infrastructure, established global markets and export pathways, and boasts a highly skilled, local workforce.
 Melbourne is a global mining hub and corporate home to many large mining and mining services companies.